Grow your business

 Tens of millions of American workers are without access to a retirement plan through their employer— access that would greatly increase their likelihood of saving for retirement.
 This lack of retirement plan coverage disproportionately affects minorities.
 According to the Federal Reserve, while 68% of working-age White families have access to a retirement plan through work, only 56% of Black and 44% of Hispanic families have that same access.3

 The issue has long been a focus of policymakers.
 In the past, however, lawmakers used tax incentives to encourage employers to sponsor retirement programs for their workforces.
-But now, in the absence of federal regulation in this arena, some states and a few municipalities, including New York City, are taking matters into their own hands.
+But now, in the absence of federal regulation in this arena, some states and a few municipalities are taking matters into their own hands.

 A look at state-sponsored IRAs